 Founded in 2003 with a generous gift from Colby Trustee William Goldfarb ’68, P’00, the Goldfarb Center for Public Affairs connects the Colby community to the world of public affairs and inspires active citizenship.

 Through hundreds of events featuring world leaders, innovative thinkers, influential politicians, and cutting-edge academics, the center has set a high standard for public affairs programming at a liberal arts institution.
 The center bridges classroom learning and engaged citizenship.
-Our student engagement board facilitates effective action and develops leadership skills to influence the policy agenda.
-Our Goldfarb grants support research and internship opportunities in communities, capitals, and abroad.
+Our Goldfarb grants support research, and the Sandy Maisel Fellowships underwrite January and summer internship opportunities in communities, capitals, and abroad.
+Thanks to the generosity of alumni, Maisel Fellows work and research across the globe to explore opportunities related to public affairs while gaining valuable career experience.

 Public Affairs Programming